 Select the item and the IR cut filter (ICR) of the camera will be removed (on) or blocked (off) when alarm input is triggered.
 This function is only available for models with IR cut filter.

 NOTE!
-The IR Function (refer to section IR Function) could not be set as Auto mode if this triggered action is enabled.
+The IR Function (see IR Function, p.
+97) could not be set as Auto mode if this triggered action is enabled.